Miguel Ángel Juárez

-Miguel Ángel Juárez Celman (September 29, 1844 – April 14, 1909) was an Argentine lawyer and politician.
-President of the Nation from October 12, 1886 until his resignation on August 6, 1890.
+Miguel Ángel Juárez Celman (September 29, 1844 – April 14, 1909) was the President of Argentina from 1886 until his resignation in 1890.

 His career was defined by the influence of his kinsman, Julio Argentino Roca, who propelled him into a legislative career.
 He was a staunch promoter of separation of church and state and an aristocratic liberal.

-As president of Argentina, he promoted public works but was not capable of maintaining economic stability and had to contend with the powerful opposition of the Civic Union Party, and his leader Leandro N. Alem.
-After the Revolución del Parque, after he defeated the uprising, he was forced to resign and retired from political life.
+As president of Argentina, he promoted public works but was not capable of maintaining economic stability and had to contend with the powerful opposition of the Civic Union Party, and its leader Leandro N. Alem.
+After the Revolución del Parque, although he defeated the uprising, he was forced to resign and retired from political life.

 Biography

 Miguel Ángel Juárez Celman was born on September 29, 1844, in the city of Córdoba, Argentina.

 Son of José Marcos Juárez and Rosario Celman, He belonged to an aristocratic family and entered political activity early.
 He studied under the Jesuits at the Colegio de Montserrat.
 He studied Law, becoming a lawyer in 1869.
 In 1867, he became an active Freemason.

 In 1872 he married Benedicta Elisa Funes, Clara Funes younger sister.
 (The latter would be the wife of the Argentine president, Julio Argentino Roca).

 On March 24, 1874, he obtained his doctorate.
 He was elected deputy when he just graduated from his doctorate, and from the provincial parliament he led the movement for the secularization of educational institutions.
 Two years later he was elected to the Senate, and in 1877 appointed president of the body.
 Only briefly exercised the function, because the death of Governor Clímaco de la Peña led to the government Antonio del Viso, who appointed him Minister of Government.
 He would hold the position until the end of del Viso's term.

 His energetic and informed performance earned him the nomination for governor that same year, and he was elected by the National Autonomist Party, taking office on May 17, 1880.